Ly Theam Teng

-Ly Theam Teng (លី ធាមតេង; 李添丁) was a Sino-Khmer literati, who authored many books including novels which have become classics of Cambodian literature, before he died of exhaustion under the Khmer Rouge in 1978.
+Ly Theam Teng (លី ធាមតេង; 李添丁) was a Sino-Khmer literatus who authored many books including novels which have become classics of Cambodian literature, before he died of exhaustion under the Khmer Rouge in 1978.

 Biography

 Ly Theam Teng was born of Khmer-Chinese parents on May 15, 1930 in Kampong Siem District, of Kampong Cham Province.
 His father was named Ly Mong (李猛) and his mother was named Sok Kim (宋金).
 He married Ly Thirak, whose maiden name was Eam Kim Houy (穗金惠) and together they had 5 sons and daughters.

 In the 1940s, while he was carrying his research at the Buddhist Institute, Éveline Porée-Maspéro called him to be a member of the Commission for the Study of the Cambodian Customs and Practises.

 He later founded the Khmer Writers Association establishing an agreement to send their bi-monthly publication, Ecrivains Khmers ("Khmer Writers") to the Library of Congress.
 He was one of the first contributors to the Kambuja suriyā, the first peer-reviewed Khmer journal of literary criticism.